 YEAR 9 Semester 1 Students will be introduced to technical drawings on both AutoCAD and Inventor.
 Drawing techniques will include isometric views, orthographic views, part assemblies and laser cutting.
 Introduction to the Engineering and design process with a focus on design thinking.
 Design Folio and Product development.
 YEAR 9 Semester 2 Students will be introduced to technical drawings on both AutoCAD and Inventor.
 Drawing techniques will include isometric views, orthographic views, part assemblies and laser cutting.
 Introduction to the Engineering and design process with a focus on design thinking.
 Design Folio and Product development.
-YEAR 10 Semester 1 Students will continue to develop graphical skills.
-Programs will include AutoCAD, Inventor and Revit.
-Drawing techniques will include architectural drafting, isometric views, orthographic views, part assemblies and laser cutting.
-Continued development of the Engineering and design process with a focus on design thinking.
-Design Folio and Product development.
-YEAR 10 Semester 2 Students will continue to develop graphical skills.
+YEAR 10 Semester 1 YEAR 10 Semester 2 Students will continue to develop graphical skills.
 Programs will include AutoCAD and Inventor.
 Drawing techniques will include isometric views, orthographic views, part assemblies and laser cutting.
 Continued development of the Engineering and design process with a focus on design thinking.
 Design Folio and Product development.